hackbinghamton/DiscordBotWorkshop/Intro.md

 ## Discord Account Creation

-Head over to https://discord.com/register and fill out the form to create an account.
-If you already have an account, you could skip this step by just logging into it.
+If you do not already have a Discord account, you can head over to https://discord.com/register to create the account.

+Make sure you log into your Discord account on your browser, as that is where the developer portal is located.

 ## Creating a Discord Application